Electric field fluctuations in the two-dimensional Coulomb fluid: Theory

+The crossover at very small $q$ ensures that this is not a critical regime and does not have singular thermodynamic measures, except at $T_{\rm KT}$.

-For finite charge density, as $T_{\rm KT}$ is shifted, Eq. (\ref{nu}) will need to be modified unless $T_2$ is shifted linearly with $T_{\rm KT}$.
-To test EK theory we retain Eq. (\ref{nu}), but use the renormalised BKT transition temperature, testing the validity of this conjecture near $T_{\rm KT}$ by making quantitative analysis of our data.
+As mentioned in the introduction, $T_{\rm KT}$ is shifted for finite charge density, from $T_{\rm KT} = 0.25$ to $T_{\rm KT} = 0.215$~\cite{Faulkner}, but Eq. (\ref{nu}), as written, applies to zero charge density, yielding $\nu = 1$ at $T_2 = 0.5$.
+We conjecture that the correct form for finite charge density is Eq. (\ref{nu}) but with $T_{\rm KT}$ set to its renormalised value, 0.215.
+We test the validity of this conjecture near $T_{\rm KT}$ by making quantitative analysis of our data.